Grey-headed Flying-fox

 The population shift from its natural range to highly urbanized areas has often been mistaken as an expansion in population (Eby & Lunney 2002), but urban populations are subject to higher mortality through interaction with humans and human-related objects, such as power lines (Divljan et al. 2006).

 Heat stress on young Flying-foxes has proven to be a threat with many hundreds of mortalities occurring in Victoria during heat wave conditions experienced during the 2008/09 summer.
+In the summer of 2019/20, it is estimated that around 5,000 flying-foxes perished in Victoria from extreme heat.

 Conservation & Management